 Land Gate or Fosa

 Land gate or Fosa are raised 1543 and have the form of a triumphal arch with three entrances.
 At that time there was also the main entrance to the city.
-Medium harbour Land gate features a carved image of St. Chrysogonus on horseback, above it is a monumental lion St. Marco.
+Medium harbor land gate features a carved image of St. Chrysogonus on horseback, above it is a monumental lion St. Marco.

-For Kalelarga people say it is even older than the city itself, spreading in the direction west – east from People´s Square (Narodni trg) to the city’s famous Forum which features a number of Roman items.
-It is the place of socialisation, entertainment and recreation, processions and folk ceremonies.
+For Kalelarga people say it is even older than the city itself, spreading in the direction west-east from People´s Square (Narodni trg) to the city’s famous Forum which features a number of Roman items.
+It is the place of socialization, entertainment and recreation, processions and folk ceremonies.
 To Zadar locals, Kalelarga is more than the name of the city’s main street.
 It is a cult place and one of the symbols of the city.